issosnj/isso-donation-kiosk/README.md

 4. **Deploy**
    - Railway will automatically deploy on push to main
-   - Get your backend URL from Railway (e.g., `https://your-app.up.railway.app`)
+   - Get your backend URL from Railway (e.g., `https://isso-donation-kiosk-production.up.railway.app`)
+   - The backend automatically handles CORS for Netlify domains

 5. **Create Admin User**
    - Use Railway Shell or run locally with `DATABASE_URL` set: